zalyoung/gitlab-handbook/content/job-families/product/product-designer.md

 - **Cross-stage collaboration:** Promote a holistic UX by proactively helping designers navigate the organization and consider product overlaps, connections, and potential collisions.
 - **Mentoring:** Provide impactful feedback to ICs of the UX deparment and mentor them throughout product development.
 - **Vision:** Collaborate with your group to create a user-centric vision and shape the long-term roadmap based on user needs, connecting it to the broader product and company objectives.
-- **Early adoption:** Drive the adoption of new processes, tools, and methods to improve the design practice.
+- **Early adoption:** Experiment with and drive the adoption of new processes, tools, and methods to improve the product design practice.
 - **Open source:** Create a welcoming community for every contributor by driving engagement of design community contributions.

 #### Staff Requirements